-Supply chains are currently stretched, according to the Federation of Master Builders (FMB), which says its members continue to face rolling shortages.
+Since then, supply chains have been stretched, according to the Federation of Master Builders (FMB), which says its members continue to face rolling shortages.

 However, Homebase and Travis Perkins are among the retailers to confirm that while demand is high, they have not experienced any stock or supply issues and do not expect any delays to customer deliveries.

-Get the latest news, expert advice and product inspiration straight to your inbox.
+Get the latest news, reviews and product advice straight to your inbox.